It is important that you bring the correct items for your trip to Puerto Rico.

-If you’re staying in the city area like San Juan, bringing headphones with you will help filter out those unwanted noises outside.
+If you’re staying in a city area like San Juan, bringing headphones with you will help filter out those unwanted noises outside.

-Even if you plan on traveling alone and adventuring the island yourself, headphones are great to relax and enjoy your trip to the fullest extent.
+Even if you plan on traveling alone and adventuring the island yourself, headphones are great for relaxing and enjoying your trip to the fullest extent.

 Puerto Rico has tropical and warm weather all year round.
 Including during the winter!

 Comfortable and light clothing is what you’ll want to pack with you.
 You might want to pack one or two fancy outfits for those nights going to the T-Mobile district, Condado or even eating at a restaurant.

 Mainly, you’ll want to pack very light and comfortable clothing.
 T-shirts, tank tops, shorts, and flip-flops should be of top priority.